danigit/design_patterns/README.md

   - defines an Instance operation that lets clients access its unique instance.
 Instance is a class operation
   - may be responsible for creating its own unique instance

+##### Usage

+Open a terminal in the singleton folder and run the following command to install the required dependencies `npm install esm`.
+Run the client file using the command `tsc -t es6 client.ts` and then run the created javascript file using the command `node -r esm client.js`.
+TypeScript and Node are required!

 ---